CAN Specifications Support

 - Size of approximately 12,000 gates.

-CAN IP Core CAN-CTRL Flexible CAN 2.0 Bus Controller Core
+- CAN-Xactor Verification IP for the CAN 2.0 & CAN FD Bus Controller Core

 The CAN protocol uses a multi-master bus configuration for the transfer of frames between nodes of the network and manages error handling with no burden on the host processor.
 The core enables the user to set up economic and reliable links between various components.
 It appears as a memory-mapped I/O device to the host processor, which accesses the CAN core to control the transmission or reception of frames.